nus-cs2113-AY2425S1/ip/docs/README.md

 Arguments, if any, are compulsory if indicated.

+> [!CAUTION]
-Extraneous parameters for commands that do not take in parameters (such as list, help, bye) will not be ignored.
+> Extraneous parameters for commands that do not take in parameters (such as list, help, bye) will not be ignored.
 Yapper will not understand.